Citizenry/platform/docs/development-and-code/setup_alternatives/installing-for-production-environments.md

 As an extra safety check, try creating a post in the platform by clicking the yellow + plus in the /views/data path or the /views/map path.

-## Deploying Ushahidi for multiple languages
+## Deploying StreetSignal for multiple languages

 In order to display the web client in languages other than English, it’s necessary to download translations from Transifex.
 Authorized credentials are required to perform that step.

 1. Create a user at [https://transifex.com](https://transifex.com) if you don't have one already.
-2. Request access to the following project: [https://www.transifex.com/ushahidi/ushahidi-v3](https://www.transifex.com/ushahidi/ushahidi-v3)
+2. Request access to the following project: [https://www.transifex.com/streetsignal/streetsignal-v3](https://www.transifex.com/streetsignal/streetsignal-v3)

-Ushahidi will grant access to the transifex project once the request is received.
+StreetSignal will grant access to the transifex project once the request is received.

-After Ushahidi grants access, modify the .ENV file in the platform-client to require the languages you need.
+After StreetSignal grants access, modify the .ENV file in the platform-client to require the languages you need.
 For instance this is the .ENV file's LANGUAGE key when using spanish and english

 ```text
 APP_LANGUAGES=en,es